Top 50 Most Popular Singers Of The 1950s

 African-American

-Drawing inspiration from blues, country, and R&B, Berry crafted a series of unforgettable hits including "Maybellene," "Roll Over Beethoven," and "Johnny B. Goode."
-His energetic music, catchy rhythms, and distinctive guitar style played a crucial role in setting the tone for rock and roll's emergence.
+Blending elements of blues, country, and R&B, Berry created a string of iconic tracks, such as "Maybellene," "Roll Over Beethoven," and "Johnny B. Goode."
+His lively rhythms, unforgettable hooks, and unique guitar style became foundational to the evolution of rock and roll.

 13